wp-plugins/activehelper-livehelp/readme.txt

 <h4>More Information</h4>

-Visit the <a href="http://www.activehelper.com/">ActiveHelper LiveHelp website</a> for more information about ActiveHelper LiveHelp.
+Visit the <a href="http://www.activehelper.com">ActiveHelper Live Chat website</a> for more information.

 <h4>Support Panel Desktop</h4>